hindu-comm/weblogs/manasataramgini/2017/08/2017-08-27_the-apparition-of-the-scottish-surgeon.md

 exchange via rafting from East Africa.
 Moreover, it might have happened over a prolonged period.
 Lemur-like adapiformes survived in the Pāñcanada till around 9 million YBP.”
-Lootika: “Ah\!
+Lootika: “Ah!
 Indraloris… Perhaps the longest survival outside of island Madagascar.”
 Vrishchika: “And some nights I used dream that somewhere in the western ghats we might still find an adapisoriculid mammal.”
-Lootika: “Despite the occasional find of a Gondwanan amphibian or snail in those forests that’s unlikely to be ever happening at all\!”
+Lootika: “Despite the occasional find of a Gondwanan amphibian or snail in those forests that’s unlikely to be ever happening at all!”

 Jhilleeka: “The final extinction of a late-persisting lineage like the adapiformes brings to mind those simple mathematical models based on